Vocational empowerment in Rural Kenya

 Read more about the Charity running this project.

 Mr Nkanta Mwiti

 Nkanata is a Kenyan Special Needs teacher who coordinates projects for the disabled on behalf of FKK.
-He coordinates the Disability Days.
+He will organise training at the special units.

 Cyprian is a disabled man with expertise in Tailoring who will provide vocational training at the special units and an outlet in the local market.

 Lawrence is a father of a disabled child who has trained at our APT workshop and will provide training opportunities there.